jlevy/the-art-of-command-line/README.md

 - You can perform and script most Windows system administration tasks from the command line by learning and using `wmic`.

 - Another option to get Unix look and feel under Windows is [Cash](https://github.com/dthree/cash).
+Note that only very few Unix commands and command-line options are available in this environment.

 ## More resources